suvoni/CTF_Writeups/PlaidCTF2024/README.md

 #### 4. Forge a **DHCP offer message** and send it to the **FlagServer** to reconfigure their **DNS server** settings and have them point to us

-Wanting to reconfigure the DNS settings of the **FlagServer**, we need to forge a packet, that's supposedly encrypted and signed by the **DhcpServer** such that the **FlagServer** will successfully decrypt and verify the signature of it to reconfigure their own DNS settings.
+To reconfigure the DNS settings of the **FlagServer**, we need to forge a packet that's supposedly encrypted and signed by the **DhcpServer** such that the **FlagServer** will successfully decrypt and verify the signature of it to reconfigure their own DNS settings.

 #### 4.1.
 Retrieve a **KeyStream** of the desired length including the corresponding `nonce`, that we want to reuse
 Remembering our analysis of the `encrypt_msg` function, we've noticed a couple of important things about the key and the nonce, both of which are used to compute the final **KeyStream** in the **ChaCha20** cipher.